aws-samples/aws-iot-securetunneling-localproxy/V2WebSocketProtocolGuide.md

 In summary, every _serviceID_ has a one-to-one mapping with an active _streamID_, as this example describes below.

 1. The user opens a tunnel and defines SSH1 and SSH2 service id's.
-2. They then start running localproxy.
+2. They then start running local proxy.
-3. Upon startup, the source localproxy sends two stream start messages for SSH1 and SSH2, with _streamID_ 1 for both.
+3. Upon startup, the source local proxy sends two stream start messages for SSH1 and SSH2, with _streamID_ 1 for both.
 4. After sending the stream start messages, the mapping looks like:  _serviceID_ SSH1 -> active _streamID_ 1 and _serviceID_SSH2 -> active _streamID_ 1.
 5. The client applications start sending data for both service ids.
 6. Eventually the ssh client for _serviceID_ SSH2 sends a signal that triggers the delivery of a stream_reset message.
-7. This will mark _streamID_ 1 for _serviceID_ SSH2 as inactive and the source localproxy will send another stream_start message with _streamID_ 2 as part of the reset process.
+7. This will mark _streamID_ 1 for _serviceID_ SSH2 as inactive and the source local proxy will send another stream_start message with _streamID_ 2 as part of the reset process.
 8. After this the new mapping will be:  _serviceID_ SSH1 -> active _streamID_ 1 and  _serviceID_ SSH2 -> active _streamID_ 2.
 9. Every data message received for SSH2 that has a _streamID_ of 1 thereafter will be ignored.